ronn/yilu-test/README.md

 ***.map():*** Take each element that exist in the object and transform it by applying the given function and return the same object with the new values.
 A => B

-we can "transform" list to a new array with it's elements multiplied by 2 using map
+we can "transform" list to a new array with its elements multiplied by 2 using map
 ```javascript
 list.map(x => x * 2)
 ```